1234ngochai/AI-mario-Controller/README.md

-Welcome to the FIT3094 repository for Assignment 3.
 This is the base code for a Super Mario Bros simulator for which we will be implementing an evolutionary controller to play the game.

-Read this document carefully as it contains information describing how to install the software, verify that it is working correctly, and how to get started with your implementation.

 # Getting Started #